sdhar86/react_notes/lists.md

 );
 ```

-All we right is javaScript - so we can use a ternary expression as show above.
+All we write is javaScript - so we can use a ternary expression as show above.

 For readability, we can also extract the content out